Did thedonald.win Turn against Fox News after the Election?

 The area of the Fox News density is much larger than the others because I scaled the three groups to be proportional to their sample sizes: there are many more comments about Fox News in the data set than there are about the other two.
 There’s not much more to say here.
 I don’t know why the three distributions have different shapes.
 If there are any effects here, they are pretty small and it’s hard to tell from the graphs alone if there’s really something there or not.

 Which is why I also modelled the problem, using sentiment and voting score to infer attitude.
-Of course a Bayesian model spits out posterior probability distributions.
+A Bayesian model outputs posterior probability distributions.
 To compare two groups we calculate the difference between their posterior distributions.
 That’s called the contrast.
 Here I wanted to know the contrast between the post-election and pre-election groups.
 This plot shows just that for each of the three news channels, with 89% percentile intervals.

 Plot showing contrasts between post- and pre-election attitude posteriors.